 - Prioritize higher weighted topic first: Given the sheer amount of materials to study and that each candidate’s “difficult topics” may vary, we recommend starting with a few heavyweight topics first whiles you’re still fresh, to reduce the risk of not finishing your studies on time.

 - Objectively maximizing your odds of success: Prioritizing the higher topic weights at the start will ensure that you maximize your topic coverage, even though if this means you may find it tough going at the first few months.
 Even if you fail to finish studying on time, you would have covered more topics when you start doing practice questions.

-In short, this led me to the following suggested CFA Level 2 study order for both 2021 and 2022’s curriculum:
+In short, this led me to the following suggested CFA Level 2 study order for 2023’s curriculum:

 1st: Financial Reporting Analysis (10-15% exam weight)